evelynharthbrooke/lastfm-rs/README.md

 A friendly Rust library for interacting with the Last.fm API endpoints.

+## Note on Synchronous / Blocking I/O support

+As of version 0.3.x, the library is only compatible with async Rust.
+No support is available for synchronous code / blocking I/O, however version 0.2.x supports this.
+Please be advised however that 0.2.x of the library is no longer being updated with new features; only 0.3.x is being updated moving forward.

 ## Supported endpoints

 These are the currently supported API endpoints by lastfm-rs.
 Only a few user endpoints are currently supported, however support for other endpoints will be considered and / or added later on.

 **Note**: There are currently no plans to add support for the Scrobbling API, but it will be considered.

 ### User